-You have read it repeated in almost every book on writing; heard it at every writing seminar; and, if you are aspiring to be a writer, you have probably observed it in every great piece of writing.
+You have read it repeatedly in almost every book on writing; heard it at every writing seminar; and, if you are aspiring to be a writer, you have probably observed it in every great piece of writing.

 A verb in a sentence can convey a lot of things.
-It can show action, mood, several subjects, and tense, et cetera.
+It can show action, mood, several subjects, tense, et cetera.

 But one of the essential functions of the verb is its voice.